Chromaniquej1/hackermerlin_solution/README.markdown

 - **`main.py`**: Orchestrates the gameplay loop.
 - **`README.md`**: This file with comprehensive setup and usage instructions.
 - **`Process.pdf`**: Detailed development process, challenges, and answers to specific questions (e.g., improvements for unlimited/cost-constrained environments).

-For full code details, refer to the source files.
-Each module includes comments for clarity.

 ## Troubleshooting
 - **Selenium Issues**: